-We received this error after installing and attempting to start WM IS 6.0.1 on a W2K server.
+We’re receiving the above error after we installed and attemped to start WM 6.0.1 on a W2K server.

 When you install the NT service for IS6.0.1 (Either with webMethodsInstaller601 or with installSvc.bat) a skeleton registry entry is created for the service.
 When the service is subsequently started, server.bat is executed with a special syntax: “server.bat -service wmIS”.
 When server.bat is executed with this syntax it is supposed to add/update additional keys within the service’s registry entry.
 One of these is the “java classpath”.

 In your case (and mine) server.bat -service wmIS was not working correctly:

 It will fail if LOCKFILE exists in your \intergrationServer\ directory.
 It will also fail if the user ID that the service will “Run As” does not have the authority to add keys in the registry.

 Logon to windows with a userid that has administrator (I think Power User will work also) authority